 - Sir Simon Rattle

-Three brief trips will take the LSO and Sir Simon Rattle to Germany for several concerts during the 2017/18 season.
+Three brief trips will take the London Symphony Orchestra and Sir Simon Rattle to Germany for several concerts during the 2017/18 season.
 The focus of this tour will be a combination of Mahler symphonies and new works by contemporary British composers.
-Mahler’s Ninth and Tenth Symphonies will be juxtaposed with a commission by Helen Grime and Sir Michael Tippett’s The Rose Lake.
+Mahler’s Ninth Symphony will be juxtaposed with a commission by Helen Grime.

 Gustav Mahler: Sinfonie Nr.
 9 D-Dur in vier Sätzen für großes Orchester (1908/10)

 The London Symphony Orchestra is bringing the greatest music to the greatest number of people.
 This is at the heart of everything that it does.
 This commitment to serve music and the people who love music is borne of a unique ethos developed over more than 100...